soitbros/otterstream/READMe.md

 ### Description:
-OtterStream is a social network built on Node.js.
+OtterStream is a social network.
 It allows users to chat, share projects, and post about anything at all.

 ![Alt sign up log in screen](public/images/osScreenShot.png)